 Carbon dioxide is released through natural processes, such as respiration and volcano eruptions, as well as through human activities including deforestation, land use changes, and burning fossil fuels.
 Humans have increased atmospheric CO2 concentration by more than a third since the beginning of the Industrial Revolution.
 The burning of fossil fuels is the primary source of CO2 in our atmosphere.

 Methane: Produced both through natural sources and human activities, including the decomposition of wastes in landfills, agriculture, fossil fuel combustion, and manure management associated with domestic livestock.
-While there is not much methane in our atmosphere in comparison to CO2, methane is roughly 3 times more potent.
+While there is not much methane in our atmosphere in comparison to CO2, methane is roughly 28 to 86 times more potent, depending on the timeframe used.

 How does global warming affect humans?